YukiyaSaito/MachineLearning/README.md

 # MachineLearning
+Various personal machine learning experiments.
-Machine learning implementation based on a course at U*C
+Some of the implementation is based on courses at U*C

 This implementation is pretty much for my own learning and demonstration.